getodk/docs/src/central-submissions.rst

 In the :guilabel:`State and actions` column, you will see the current review state of each submission and the number of edits that have been made, if any.
 If a submission is missing expected media uploads, you will see a warning here.
 When you hover over a row (or **tab** to it with your keyboard) you will see controls in this column to edit the submission, or see more details about it.
 You can read more about :ref:`review states <central-submissions-review-states>` and the :ref:`submission detail page <central-submissions-details>` below.

-You can limit the rows that appear by the submission author, the date, and the review status.
+You can limit the rows that appear by the submitter, the date, and the review status.
 These filter controls are available just above the submission table.

 Any filter you apply to the submission table also applies to the download button.
 To work with your data, you can download it from Central.
 Right now, you can do this in one of two ways: